FIP is one of the most mysterious diseases a wild or domestic cat can fall victim to. It is fatal, luckily it is relatively rare nowadays.

 Ultrasound gives us additional information on the internal organs.
 It augments what we see radiographically, and is an important diagnostic modality in many animal diseases since they cannot talk to us and tell us where there is a problem.
 Our ultrasounds are performed by a radiologist, a specialist in performing ultrasounds.

 The ultrasound gave us additional information we do not normally obtain from radiography.
-An enlarged mesenteric lymph node, in a cat with other indications of FIP, does not verify the diagnosis, but makes it very likely.
+An enlarged mesenteric lymph node (see the lines marking it off), in a cat with other indications of FIP, does not verify the diagnosis, but makes it very likely.

 DNA Test (PCR)